Claiming against the NHS for sexual assault

 Experiencing a sexual assault while in the care of the NHS is traumatic and devastating, happening at a time when you are unwell, vulnerable and away from home.
 If you have been sexually assaulted by a healthcare professional, such as a nurse, paramedic, doctor, or occupational therapist, you have the right to seek justice and compensation.

-Making a claim
+Making a sexual assault claim against the NHS

-How we can help
+How we can help with NHS assault claims

 For further guidance on making a claim against the NHS for sexual assault contact our free helpline in confidence on 0333 888 0445.
 Alternatively, you can send an email with details of your case to us at [email protected] and we will get straight back to you.